 By Lt.
 Gen B S Pawar (Retd.)

-After two decades of stagnation, the Indian Artillery Modernisation and Transformation finally appears to be falling in place.
-In a significant development, on 9th Nov last year in a special ceremony held at School of Artillery Devlali, the long awaited M777 A2 Ultra Light Howitzer (ULH) and the K9 Vajra Tracked Self Propelled (SP) Gun System were formally inducted into the Indian Army in the presence of then Defence Minister Nirmala Sitharaman – the first modern artillery guns since the induction of 400 pieces of the Bofors 155/39 calibre FH77B in the mid 1980’s from Sweden.
+After nearly three decades of stagnation, the Indian Artillery Modernisation and Transformation finally appears to be falling in place.
+The long awaited M777 A2 Ultra Light Howitzer (ULH) and the K9 Vajra Tracked Self Propelled (SP) Gun System are part of the Indian Army They are the first modern artillery guns since the induction of 400 pieces of the Bofors 155/39 calibre FH77B in the mid 1980’s from Sweden.
 The success of the indigenously developed 155mm 45 calibre Dhanush gun (upgraded version of the Bofors) and reports of the indigenously developed Advanced Towed Artillery Gun System (ATAGS) achieving 40 km plus range during test firing last year, are indeed encouraging signs and auger well for the artillery modernization process as well as indigenous capability for developing state of art howitzer systems.

 Simultaneously, there has also been a major progress in the Artillery’s Surveillance, Target Acquisition and Retaliatory Capabilities along with great strides made in the field of Rockets and Missiles.
 A major concern though remains the sordid state of ammunition, both in quantity and quality and the main weapon of the Gunners, without which even the most advanced gun systems would remain mere showpieces.
 The recent decision of the Government to partially open this critical sector to the private industry is a step in the right direction and needs to be pursued on priority.